WHY we need you in Kenya

 This unique project in Kenya will allow you to assist on local farms, learning how they practice sustainable farming, through both traditional and hydroponic methods.
 Tasks can include working on avocado, mango, macadamia, coffee and tea farms.
 You may also get the chance to help with livestock such as cows, goats, pigs and poultry.
 A great way to get a feel for the local lifestyle.

 Shadow local doctors & learn about the healthcare system as you assist staff in a rural hospital in Kenya.This is aimed at volunteers with a medical background or those who are studying a related field.
-Based on level of experience, you’ll be given a variety of tasks, helping those with limited access to affordable quality health care.
+Based on level of experience, you’ll be given a variety of tasks, shadowing doctors and helping those with limited access to affordable quality health care.

 Teach special needs kids for a truly rewarding experience in Kenya.
 Help and assist the local teachers in a rural school for children with special needs, and contribute to their confidence, knowledge and social interaction.
 You will be working with kids from different age groups and different levels of ability.
 Assist with teaching and engaging in fun, creative, educational and engaging activities.